bbakiu/apartment-notifier-telegram/README.md

 - [Telegram Messenger](https://telegram.org/) - Cross-platform messaging application for instant notifications.
 Use this as a tool to receive push notifications.

 Suggested, but not required:
 - [Freshping](https://www.freshworks.com/website-monitoring/) - Website monitoring service.
-I use this to keep an eye if the service fails, moreover it serves as an easy scheduling service.
+Use this to keep an eye if the service fails, moreover it serves as an easy scheduling service.

 ## Set up